 LVT 2012 wh 2004 r One of the famous 19th century names, in the southern area.
 Only a little is bottled these days, although the younger generation of Monsieur Bouche's daughter may change that

-LVT 2015 r 2016 wh 2011 rosé Very good domaine, highly reliable, with admirable quality over the decades I have known it.
+LVT 2016 r 2016 wh 2011 rosé Very good domaine, highly reliable, with admirable quality over the decades I have known it.
 It is biodynamic.
 There is sleek fruit, very consistent quality, year in, year out.
 The special red Boisrenard is overtly oaked, so allow plenty of time; the 2015 was a ****(*) wine.
 Good Rasteau reds.

 LVT 2015 r Have recently started to bottle more of their Châteauneuf-du-Pape and their two Côtes du Rhône reds, one 100% Grenache called Bastien, the other Syrah, called Vincent - Bastien was ***(*), as was Vincent in 2015.
 The soils are worked.

 LVT 2016 r 2016 wh Polished, robust wines, improving over time, with finesse coming through in both 2014 and 2015, when the Tradition red was a ****(*) genuine wine.
 The white is nicely traditional, suited to the table.
 It is now biodynamic.
 Since 2009 there has been the joint venture with Peter Weygandt, their American importer, working with 3.4 hectares on the sandy soils of Courthézon, the title Chapelle St Théodoric, the wines extremely good and made in a laissez faire manner

 LVT 2016 r A name of real note, and STGT qualities.
 Northern sector of Châteauneuf-du-Pape.
 The 2016 Châteauneuf-du-Pape red was a really genuine ***** wine.
 The Côtes du Rhône Vieilles Vignes red is a robust wine, good punch in it, can also be STGT.